 The engine air filter prevents harmful debris, dirt, and contaminants from entering your engine; the air filter clamp is a relatively small but critical part of this system.
 The band creates an air-tight seal around the filter to protect the air filter from contamination and ensure that only clean air passes through the engine systems.
 If this clamp breaks, like the one shown on the right, the system is no longer airtight and the air filter and engine are exposed to all kinds of mayhem—moisture, dirt, and debris can clog your filter and, eventually, enter the vehicle engine to damage peripheral parts.

-Technically, you can still drive with a broken air filter clamp—it's likely that your engine will still run for a short period even if the clamp is damage.
+Can I drive with a broken air filer clamp?Technically, you can still drive with a broken air filter clamp—it's likely that your engine will still run for a short period even if the clamp is damage.
 But driving around with a broken clamp is not recommended for extended periods of time.
 If left unrepaired, you might experience:

-If your vehicle is showing any of these symptoms, bring it to the service experts here at V&F Auto and allow one of our technicians to inspect your vehicle.
+At V&FIf your vehicle is showing any of these symptoms, bring it to the service experts here at V&F Auto and allow one of our technicians to inspect your vehicle.
 All of our auto repair services are backed by an industry-leading 3 year / 36,000-mile warranty on parts and labor.
 Contact us at (413) 314-2280 or schedule an appointment online.

 Read more: Servicing Your Air Filter: What happens if you wait?